Quarter Pony - Ponies & Breeds

 Another registry recognizes outcross breeds, namely, Quarter Horse, American Paint, Appaloosa, and POA (Pony of the Americas).
 This makes it obvious that they do not discriminate against any white markings, and a horse with one parent registered in any of these outcross registries is automatically eligible for registration.

 The Quarter Pony ideally exhibits the same characteristics that made the Quarter Horse such a popular and versatile breed.
-Emphasis is place on good minds, a well-balanced conformation, and agile speed.
+Emphasis is placed on good minds, a well-balanced conformation, and agile speed.

 Quarter Ponies are required to measure between a maximum of 58 inches and a minimum of 46 inches and they must exhibit stock type characteristics.